-- (a) Notice of time, date, and location of the Conduct Hearing will be delivered to the responding student by registered mail to the most recent address of the student indicated on official College records.
-Once mailed, such communication will be deemed delivered.

-- (b) At least three business days prior to a

-Student Conduct hearing, the responding

-student must submit to the vice president

-of student services and/or the associate

-dean of student services the following:

-- A written response to the Notice of Conduct Violation letter,

-- A list of witnesses the responding student would like the College to call at the hearing, if any,

-- A list of all items the of physical evidence the student intends to use or requests to have present at the hearing,
+- (a) Selection of the Hearing Board.
+The Student Conduct Hearing Board is assembled by the conduct administrator and consists of five members trained on conduct policy and procedures with the campus provost typically serving as the chair.
+Membership may vary from case to case.
+The Student Conduct Hearing Board will hear and review all evidence in the case including witness testimony and supporting documentation.
+They will make the decision whether the student is responsible or not responsible for the alleged violations and, if found responsible, will recommend the appropriate sanction(s) to the conduct administrator who has responsibility for the final sanction decision. - (b) Notice of time, date, and location of the Conduct Hearing will be delivered to the responding student by College email and registered mail to the most recent address of the student indicated on official College records.
+Once mailed, the communication will be deemed delivered. - (c) At least three business days prior to a Student Conduct Hearing, the responding student must submit to the conduct administrator the following: - A response to the Notice of Conduct Violation letter. - A list of witnesses the responding student would like the College to call at the Hearing, if any. - A list of all items the of physical evidence the student intends to use or requests to have present at the Hearing,

-- The names of any advocates who may accompany the student at the hearing.

-- (c) If the responding student fails to

-respond to Conduct Hearing notice,

-the administrator may initiate a complaint

-against the student for failure to comply

-with a directive of a College official and

-give notice to the student of this

-additional conduct violation.
-Unless the

-student responds to this second notice

-within two business days, or does not

-respond to the original notice, an

-educational conference may be

-scheduled and held on the student's

-behalf.
-As a result, the student may be

-administratively withdrawn from enrolled

-classes and/or a disciplinary hold may be

-placed on their College account, deeming them ineligible to register for courses until such time as the student responds to the Conduct Hearing notice.

-(d) The vice president of student services and/or the associate dean of student services will ensure that all Hearing information/documentation, including the names of the Hearing Board members, is shared with the responding student and the complainant at least one day prior to the Conduct Hearing.
+- The names of any advocates who may accompany the student at the Hearing.
+If the responding student fails to respond to Conduct Hearing notice, the administrator may initiate a complaint against the student for failure to comply with a directive of a College official and give notice to the student of this additional conduct violation.
+Unless the student responds to this second notice within two business days, or does not respond to the original notice, an educational conference may be scheduled and held on the student's behalf.
+As a result, the student may be administratively withdrawn from enrolled classes and/or a conduct hold may be placed on their College account, deeming them ineligible to register for courses until the student responds to the Conduct Hearing notice. - (d) The conduct administrator will ensure that a summary of all hearing information, including the names of the Hearing Board members, is shared with the responding student and the complainant at least one day prior to the Conduct Hearing.

-STUDENT CONDUCT DISCIPLINARY HEARING BOARD PROCEDURES
+STUDENT CONDUCT HEARING PROCEDURES

-If the responding student cannot attend the scheduled hearing, it is their responsibility to notify the vice president of student services and/or the associate dean of student services a minimum of three business days prior to the hearing to arrange for another date, time or location.
-Except in cases of grave or unforeseen circumstances, if the responding student fails to give the required three day notice or if the student fails to appear, the hearing will proceed as scheduled.
-No student may be found to have violated the Student Conduct Code solely as a result of the student's failure to appear for a hearing.
-In this case, the hearing will proceed as scheduled and the information gathered through the comprehensive investigation will be presented to the Conduct Hearing Board for consideration.
+If the responding student cannot attend the scheduled Conduct Hearing, it is his/ her responsibility to notify the conduct administrator a minimum of three business days prior to the Hearing to arrange for another date, time or location.
+Except in cases of grave or unforeseen circumstances, if the responding student fails to give the required three day notice or if the student fails to appear, the Hearing will proceed as scheduled.
+No student may be found responsible for a Student Conduct Code violation solely as a result of the student's failure to appear for a Hearing.
+In this case, the Hearing will proceed as scheduled and the information gathered through the comprehensive investigation will be presented to the Conduct Hearing Board for consideration.

-The Conduct Hearing Board Chair will direct the hearing according to the following guidelines:
+The conduct hearing board chair will direct the Hearing according to the following guidelines: